datamin3r/preparedexec/research-project/data/annotation-experiment/README.md

 Annotation Experiment data

-Executive answers data for input to mongodb
+Executive answers data, created from previous steps, for input to mongodb.
+Refer to Configurationmannual in the appendix of the "The Prepared Executive"